version-1/papyrus-docs/README.md

 ## Technology

-Now I am looking for next full-time job so to prove my technology skill and interest, I will explain about the architecture of this app.
+Now I am looking for a full-time job.
+That is why ,to prove my technology skill and interest, I will explain about the architecture of this app.
 I love to develop a interesitng and good product to move users so prefer to design from end to end and develop.
 If you are interested in me, please contact bellow.